Source: Ship log data from CLIWOC Project. Data geocoded by David Hopp.

 Officers on board sailing vessels maintained detailed logbooks of the ships’ activities.
 These observations, which could be made several times per day, mostly included the ship’s position and weather conditions (temperature, wind intensity, and direction).
 Their main purpose was to assist navigation, particularly since it was difficult to estimate the longitude accurately.
 As many vessels were engaged in military and commercial activities, such as for trading companies (e.g. English East India Company, Dutch East India Company), a large number of ship logs have been kept in national archives.
 Between 2000 and 2003, a project financed by the European Union, labeled Climatological Database for the World’s Oceans 1750-1850, digitized a large sample of log entries, including their location.

-• Spain.
+- Spain.
 The Spanish trade was mainly focused on their American colonies, particularly Mexico (which was linked to the transpacific trade through an overland route), Cuba, and Hispaniola.
-The transatlantic triangular trade system follows the pattern of wind and sea currents that incites to use the southern part of the North Atlantic for westbound travel and the northern part of the North Atlantic for eastbound travel.
+The transatlantic triangular trade system follows the pattern of wind and sea currents that incites the use of the southern part of the North Atlantic for westbound travel and the northern part of the North Atlantic for eastbound travel.
 The second main component of the Spanish maritime trade network concerns the Argentinian trade.
-The connections to Chile and Peru through the Strait of Magellan are less visible.
+The connections to Chile and Peru through the Magellan Strait are less visible.